Klosmi/WP-dev/WPDevNotes.md

 }, 1000)
 ```

 JSX makes templates more readable and intuitive.
 However, JSX requires a single root element.
-If we remove the <div>, React throws an error: *"JSX expressions must have one root element."*
+If we remove the `<div>` tag, React throws an error: *"JSX expressions must have one root element."*

 So far it's starting to look like HTML JS makes writing templates feel intuitive.
 However, there are some differences.
 Firstly, we're not allowed to return multiple root elements> example if we removeg the `<div>` tag, the page will throw an error.
 It states the following *"JSX expressions must have one root element"*.